github/developer.github.com/content/v3/enterprise/management_console.md

 ## Upload license and package for the first time

-Once the virtual machine is booted for the first time, you can use the API to upload the new license and package:
+Once the virtual machine is booted for the first time, you can use the API to upload the new license and package

     POST /setup/api/start